squareguard/SlotForge/README.md

 npm run tauri:dev
 ```

-That opens the desktop app with the real backend — not a mocked UI.
+The desktop app should then open.

 Release build: